Important notice for current and former CPP Disability Program Medical Adjudicators

 Gatineau QC K1A 0J9

-If you are one of the named complainants in this human rights case, you do not have to provide your information to HRSDC.
+If you are one of the named complainants in this human rights case, you do not have to provide your information to ESDC.

 If you are a family member, or executor, of a medical adjudicator who has passed away, you may be able to make a claim on his or her behalf.
 Please provide us with the full name and period of work for the medical adjudicator who has passed away.

-Note: If you want legal guidance on how to proceed, you may wish to consult with a lawyer, as HRSDC cannot provide legal advice.
+Note: If you want legal guidance on how to proceed, you may wish to consult with a lawyer, as ESDC cannot provide legal advice.

-This is to inform you that Human Resources and Skills Development Canada (HRSDC) has consulted with the Canada Revenue Agency (CRA).
-The CRA has determined that the amounts paid under sections 5.1 and 5.2 of the Settlement between the Attorney General of Canada (representing the Treasury Board of Canada and HRSDC) and the complainants are taxable.
+This is to inform you that Employment and Social Development Canada (ESDC) has consulted with the Canada Revenue Agency (CRA).
+The CRA has determined that the amounts paid under sections 5.1 and 5.2 of the Settlement between the Attorney General of Canada (representing the Treasury Board of Canada and ESDC) and the complainants are taxable.

 - Date modified: